 Provided that a Proposal is substantially responsive, the Tender Committee may waive any non-conformity in the Proposal.

-Provided that a Proposal is substantially responsive, the Tender Committee may request that the Tenderer submit the necessary information or documentation, within a reasonable period of time, to rectify non-material non-conformities in the Proposal related to documentation requirements.
+Provided that a Proposal is substantially responsive, the Tender Committee may request that the Investor submit the necessary information or documentation, within a reasonable period of time, to rectify non-material non-conformities in the Proposal related to documentation requirements.
 Requesting information or documentation on such non-conformities shall not be related to any aspect of the Financial Bid.
-Failure of the Tenderer to comply with the request may result in the rejection of its Proposal.
+Failure of the Investor to comply with the request may result in the rejection of its Proposal.

 Correction of Arithmetical Errors